streamlit/docs/content/library/advanced-features/index.md

 ---
-title: Advanced Features
+title: Advanced features
 slug: /library/advanced-features
 ---

-## Advanced Features
+## Advanced features

 This section gives you background on how different parts of Streamlit work.